shrutikar/DisasterRecord/README.md

 ```
 cf push get-started-python-flask-shruti -b python_buildpack
 ```

+You will be able to view the working of the application from the application's dashboard by visiting the URL that is provided.

+## Working of the tool

+# Hussein provide screenshots of the tool

+.
+    └── DisasterRecord
+        ├── Aggregate Level
+        │   ├── Need classification
+        │   │   └── need    : rescue
+        │   │   └── need    : shelter
+        │   ├── Object detection from flooded images
+        │   │   └── object    : animals
+        │   │   └── object    : people
+        │   │   └── object    : vehicles
+        │   ├── Available help location from OpenStreetMap │   │   └── osm    : rescue
+        │   │   └── osm    : shelter
+        │   └── Word cloud concepts
+        │
+        │
+        └── Individual Level
+            ├── Need markers
+            │   │   └── need    : rescue
+            │   │   └── need    : shelter
+            ├── Available Location markers
+            │   │   └── need    : rescue
+            │   │   └── need    : shelter
+            └── Flood Mapping

-PORT MODIFICATION----------> HUSSEIN KINDLY CHANGE THE FILES data_prepare.py AND server.py TO ACCEPT PORT and IP AS CMD LINE ARG AND USE THIS PORT WHEREVER 31169 IS USED AND IP WHEREVER 173.193.79.31 IS USED.
+# PORT MODIFICATION----------> HUSSEIN KINDLY CHANGE THE FILES data_prepare.py AND server.py TO ACCEPT PORT and IP AS CMD LINE ARG AND USE THIS PORT WHEREVER 31169 IS USED AND IP WHEREVER 173.193.79.31 IS USED.

 The relevant data from Object Storage and their credentials have been provided in the code.
 Natural Language classifier has been custon trained and is been used in data_prepare.py.
 The credential to those have also been provided in the code.
 No modification is required for these.